-Usually in Delaware, there is an 8 months claims period, so assets are not typically distributed until after that time when in the case of married couple and the trust being administered is that of the second to die.
+Usually in Delaware, there is an 8 months claims period, so assets are not typically distributed until after that time.
+When in the case of married couple, the trust being administered is that of the second to die.
 Valuing objects may require appraisals.
-Often the beneficiaries “mouths are watering” over the tangibles.
-You will want to inventory the home safe and safe deposit boxes and inventory their contents, along with other valuable collections, such as stamp collections and coin collections.
+Often, the beneficiaries’ “mouths are watering” over the tangibles.
+You will want to inventory the home, safety deposit boxes and their contents, and other valuable collections.
 You may want to change the keys to the house and once assets are secure, look into having someone stay in the house to avoid losing the insurance.
 You will also want to secure the cars to make sure no one is driving them and possibly going to cause a liability.
 Look for a written list of tangibles saying “who is to get what” tangibles.
 While hand-written lists do not govern real estate and financial accounts, they may govern tangible when an estate planning document allows one making the trust to have a written list of tangible assets that name specific beneficiaries after the trust is executed.
 Do not underestimate issues that may surround tangibles because often the biggest disputes are over sentimental tangibles.

 Sometimes trusts provide for distribution of interests to beneficiaries as tenants in common.
 That may require a deed to change title into the name of the beneficiaries upon the conclusion of the estate with closing procedures similar to if a house is sold.
 Business interests may need to be split if the decedent had privately held stock or LLC member interests.
 Then the governing documents for the entities should also be considered.